 Students are responsible for providing their own supplies.
 View the supply list.

 Before registering for classes, please review Program Information and Policies.

 To order tickets by phone, call 1-800-440-6975; to order in person, visit any MFA ticket desk.

 Due to the building’s historic architecture, the third-floor classrooms, 305A, 305B, 305D and 305E, are not wheelchair-accessible and must be accessed by stairs.
 Please let us know in advance if the student has limited mobility; we can make accommodations, including relocating the class to an accessible space.

 To inform the Studio Art Class program of any access needs, please e-mail email@example.com or call our office at 617-369-3295.

 About the Instructor

-Emma O’Leary is a Boston-based printmaker, fiber artist, and papermaker, specializing in lithography and monotyping.
-Emma received their BFA from Northeastern University (in conjunction with the Museum School) in 2013.
+Noah O’Leary is a Boston-based printmaker, fiber artist, and papermaker, specializing in lithography and monotyping.
+Noah received their BFA from Northeastern University (in conjunction with the Museum School) in 2013.
 They currently work and reside in Boston, MA.